Eigenvalues, eigenvector-overlaps, and regularized Fuglede-Kadison determinant of the non-Hermitian matrix-valued Brownian motion

 \end{small} where $(A(t))_{t \geq 0}$ is defined by \eqref{eq:A}.
 The increments of quadratic variations are given by

 $1 \leq j, k \leq N, t \geq 0$. \end{thm} (The proof is given in Section \ref{sec:proof_SDE}.)

-It is obvious by the definition \eqref{eq:overlap1} with \eqref{eq:overlap2} that at each time $t \geq 0$ the eigenvector-overlap matrix $\cO(t)=(\cO_{jk}(t))_{1 \leq j, k \leq N}$ is invariant under the scale transformation \eqref{eq:scale}.
-Hence the above system of SDEs should be also invariant under \eqref{eq:scale}.
-There are, however, the factors which can not be expressed only using the eigenvalue process and the eigenvector-overlap process in the martingale terms \eqref{eq:mar_O}.
-We will prove the following statement in in Section \ref{sec:proof_invariance}.
+It is obvious by Definition 1.1 that at each time $t \geq 0$ the eigenvector-overlap matrix $\cO(t)=(\cO_{jk}(t))_{1 \leq j, k \leq N}$ is invariant under the scale transformation \eqref{eq:scale}.
+In the SDEs \eqref{eq:SDEofdOjk} for $\cO_{jk}(t)$, $1 \leq j, k \leq N$, $t \geq 0$, however, the local martingale terms \eqref{eq:mar_O} and their quadratic variations \eqref{eq:var_Ojk} cannot be expressed only using the eigenvalue process and the eigenvector-overlap process.
+Nevertheless, we can verify that they are all invariant under \eqref{eq:scale}.
+In particular, the invariance of \eqref{eq:var_Ojk} under \eqref{eq:scale} can be shown explicitly as explained below.
+We define

+Then, it is obvious that they are invariant under \eqref{eq:scale}.
+Moreover, by the above definition, the following \textit{decomposition formulas} are readily proved,